XYZenix/XYZenixThemes/README.md

 N/A | Terminal/retro | Planned
 N/A | Compact | Planned

-These will be located in the SteamLibraryThemes folder, and I plan on keeping the name scheme
+These will be located in the SteamLibraryThemes directory, and I plan on keeping the name scheme